alex285/myGNOME/pages/docs/extensions/index.md

 In Wayland session, GNOME Shell cannot be restarted, so you need to relog.

-<i class="fa fa-info-circle" aria-hidden="true"></i>
-Because there isn't an API for extensions, each extension can override another one, fully or partially, depending the loading order.
+Because there isn't an API for extensions, each extension can override another one, fully or partially, depending the loading order. {.box-info}

 ## HOW DO I INSTALL AN EXTENSION?